• Skip to primary navigation

 Chickpea veggie patties hold up to just about any condiments you can throw at it.
 Try some variations to see what makes your toes curl!

-• BBQ Burger: Add cheddar cheese just before pulling the patties off the grill or pan and drizzle a bit of Homemade Smoky Bourbon BBQ Sauce over the top for some amazing BBQ burgers!
+• BBQ Burger: Add cheddar cheese just before pulling the patties off the grill or pan and drizzle a bit of BBQ sauce over the top for some amazing BBQ burgers!
 Slather the grilled buns with a bit of mayo and/or mustard.
 Don’t forget the pickles!

 Chickpea burger raw ingredients rolled into balls on a parchment lined sheet pan.
 Vegetarian Chickpea Patties on a parchment lined sheet pan.
 Chickpea burger patties on a grill.
 Pan fried chickpea patties in a cast iron skillet.